Johanson Design

 Cover image missing

 Johanson has captivated an international audience with its distinctive Scandinavian design.
-The brand's production of high recognised high value, emphases their commitment to offering premium furniture made in Sweden.
-The flexible manufacturing approach, allows for a tailor-made collection where customers can choose from 400 RAL colours and over 100 textile and leather coverings.
-Collaborating with some of Europe's finest designers, Johanson remains dedicated to pushing boundaries in product development, exploring innovative forms, materials, and technology.
-The current product range encompasses furniture, sound absorbers, and lamps.
+The brand’s production is characterised by high quality and strong design values, emphasising its commitment to offering premium furniture made in Sweden.
+A flexible manufacturing approach enables tailor–made collections, allowing customers to choose from over 400 RAL colours and more than 100 textile and leather coverings.
+By collaborating with some of Europe’s finest designers, Johanson remains dedicated to pushing boundaries in product development, exploring innovative forms, materials, and technologies.
+The current product range includes furniture, sound absorbers, and lighting.

 SOLARIS - Copenhagen Circularity – no beginning and no end – an infinity.
 A symbol of the sun, absolutely crucial for life and movement, today and for all time.
 Products designed based on circularity of Färg & Blanche, Alexander Lervik, Johan Lindstén and Böttcher & Kayser.
 Solaris is interpreted playfully and colorfully with soft colours linked to sun, sea, earth, sky and flora.
 A circular vision takes place both literally and in terms of form.